+BOE State Assessment of Aircraft.
 In 2005, AB 964 (J. Horton) initially proposed transferring assessment responsibility for commercial air carriers from the local county assessor to the BOE.
 Those provisions were amended out of the bill on May 26, 2005.
 In 2003, SB 593 (Ackerman) also proposed transferring these assessments to the BOE.
 The Senate Appropriations Committee held the bill in committee.
 In 2004, the California Performance Review Report24 recommended to Governor Schwarzenegger that the BOE assess commercial airline-owned aircraft to address certain inefficiencies, which were subsequently mitigated in 2005 by AB 964's new centralized lead county system.

-Related Legislation.
-This year, SB 661 (Hill) proposes to transfer assessment jurisdiction for commercial air carrier personal property, including certificated aircraft, to the BOE using the same valuation methodology for certificated aircraft assessors currently use.
+In 2015, SB 661 (Hill) as introduced proposed transferring assessment jurisdiction for commercial air carrier personal property, including certificated aircraft, to the BOE using the existing valuation methodology for certificated aircraft.
+This bill was held in the Assembly.